ayushs0911/ayushs0911/README.md

 **[Customer Personality Analysis](https://github.com/ayushs0911/Customer-Personality-Analysis)**
 - **Goal of Project :** Better understand its customers and makes it easier for them to modify products according to the specific needs, behaviors and concerns.
 - **Highlights :**
-  - Feature Enginnering, Outliers removing, Dimensionality Reduction using PCA, Elbow Method, 3D plotting, Profiling, Deriving Conclusion
+  - Feature Enginnering, Outliers removing, Dimensionality Reduction using `PCA`,
+  - `Elbow Method`, 3D plotting, Profiling, Deriving Conclusion